onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

     // Find the public Receiver capability for their Collection and borrow it let receiverRef = nftOwner.capabilities
         .borrow<&ExampleNFT.Collection>(ExampleNFT.CollectionPublicPath)
-        ?? panic("Could not borrow receiver reference to the ExampleNFT.Collection")
+        ?? panic("Could not borrow a receiver reference to 0x06's ExampleNFT.Collection"
+                 .concat(" from the path ")
+                 .concat(ExampleNFT.CollectionPublicPath.toString())
+                 .concat(".
+Make sure account 0x06 has set up its account ") .concat("with an ExampleNFT Collection."))

     // Log the NFTs that they own as an array of IDs log("Account 1 NFTs")